The Story of South London’s Cradle of Punk

 Thornton Heath was all very well ‘in practice’, but how about on stage?
 Well in that respect, the musicians were blessed.
 Just a few minutes drive with all your band members and equipment piled in the back of an old van, and you were in Croydon, and a host of potential venues was at your disposal.

-It’s difficult to imagine now, but back in the day, despite its ‘dull’ image, Croydon’s live music scene was legendary.
-There were huge drinking establishments with separate stage areas, the Greyhound perhaps the most famous among them.
+It’s difficult to imagine now with its ‘dull’ image, but back in the day, Croydon’s live music scene was legendary.
+There were huge drinking establishments with separate stage areas.
+The Greyhound perhaps the most famous among them.

 Captain Sensible recalls: “My over-riding memories of the Greyhound are not of playing there but of going there as a teenager to watch all those marvellous bands that played the place… I have to admit I was one of those scoundrels who clambered over St George’s Walk to come in through the fire escape windows.”